 “Wingate is a master-storyteller, and you’ll find yourself pulled along as she reveals the wake of terror and heartache that is Georgia Tann’s legacy.” — Parade magazine

-Q: What’s on shelves now?
+Q: What else is on shelves now?

 Novels filled with North Carolina history and mystery.
 If you haven’t enjoyed The Carolina Collection yet, I hope you will!